 Or perhaps just a cup of tea and a biscuit?

-It wasn’t just about instant gluttonic satisfaction, there were options to learn food related skills from some of the UK’s best chefs too.
 With a cheffy line up including Jamie Oliver, Nathan Outlaw, Cyrus Todiwala, Rick Stein, Antonio Carluccio and more, there were plenty of chances to get your favourite foodie fix.

-There were also several stages and demo kitchens dotted around the site.
 The Big Kitchen was the stage where the celebs (and little ol’ me!) did their thing.

 The Skillery catered for those looking to learn specific new skills like pasta or bread making, fish filleting or butchery.